abdifx/abdixf-/README.md

-# Abdirahman Farah
+# abdixf

 **BSc Computer Security (2:1) | AI Systems & Threat Modeling Engineer**

-I am a 20-year-old security engineer with a First Class dissertation in AI-powered threat modeling and hands-on experience architecting privacy-preserving systems.
+I am a 20-year-old security engineer with a First Class (4.0) dissertation in AI-powered threat modeling and hands-on experience architecting privacy-preserving systems.
 I'm passionate about building security into architecture, not bolting it on—and about making AI systems resilient and trustworthy.

 ## Objective